 One might think that a doorbell is a trivial thing in the house, but when convenience and security is an utmost concern, the smart doorbell is going to be an investment.
 The smart doorbell has a high definition camera that connects to your smartphone via Wi-Fi.
 See who’s outside your house even before you open the door, giving you the option to not answer for unwanted visitors.
 Most of these devices also come with motion detection sensors and infrared features so you can see at night and get alerts for possible intrusions.

 Water Leak Sensor

 Water leaks can result in exorbitant bills from damage to the structural foundations of your home.
 Worse, they encourage the growth of mold and mildew which can endanger the family’s health.
 The water leak sensor allows you to prevent all this by using just this one device.
-The water leak sensor connects to your Wi-Fi and gives you alert of leaks, floods and other water-related issues around the house directly to your smartphone.
+The water leak sensor connects to your Wi-Fi and gives you alerts of leaks, floods, and other water-related issues around the house directly to your smartphone.